grantcolley/react-notes/README.md

 ```

 # JavaScript
+### JavaScript Types
+#### Primitive Types
+Primitive Types are immutable and passed by value.
+- string: textual data e.g. `"Hello"`, `'World'`, ``Template Literal``
+- number: both integer and floating-point numbers e.g. `42, 3.14, -0, Infinity, NaN`
+- bigint: integers of arbitrary length e.g. `1234567890123456789012345678901234567890n`
+- boolean: true or false e.g. `true`, `false`
+- undefined: a variable that has been declared but not assigned a value e.g. `let x; // x is undefined`
+- null: represents the intentional absence of any value e.g.  `let y = null;`
+- symbol: a unique and immutable value, often used as object keys e.g. `const sym = Symbol('desc');`

+### Object Types
+Object Types are mutable and passed by reference.
+- Object: generic collections of key-value pairs e.g. `{ name: "Alice", age: 30 }`
+- Array: ordered collections e.g. `[1, 2, 3]`
+- Function: callable objects e.g. `function greet() { return "Hello"; }`
+- Date, RegExp, Map, Set, WeakMap, WeakSet, etc.
+- Built-in objects with specialized behavior.

+> [!IMPORTANT]
+>
+> - Type coercion: JavaScript is dynamically typed, so variables can change type at runtime.
+>
+> - `typeof` operator: Can be used to check most types, but some quirks exist:
+> \
+> `typeof null === "object"` (this is a historical bug in JavaScript)

 ### Destructuring
 Destructuring is a way to unpack values from arrays or properties from objects into individual variables easily.